-- Season the chicken thighs with salt and pepper.
-Combine the seasonings for the chicken including 1 teaspoon cumin, ½ teaspoon coriander, 1 teaspoon turmeric, ½ teaspoon cayenne, and 2 tablespoon olive oil.
-Rub the seasoning mix onto the chicken and place the chicken on a baking sheet.
-Put the chicken in the oven and preheat to 425 degrees F. When the oven comes to temperature, set the timer for 20-25 minutes.
-Cook until the chicken juices run clear and the skin is golden brown.
+- Combine seasonings for chicken including cumin, coriander, turmeric, salt, pepper, and cayenne in a small bowl.
+Drizzle olive oil on chicken and sprinkle both sides with seasoning mix.
+Place chicken on a baking sheet and put in the oven.
+Preheat to 425 degrees F. When oven comes to temperature, set timer for 20-25 minutes.
+Cook until chicken juices run clear and the skin is golden brown.

 - Meanwhile, make the sauce.
-Heat 2 tablespoon olive oil in a medium saute pan over medium heat.
-Saute ½ cup chopped shallots and 1 tablespoon minced garlic for 1 minute, stirring frequently.
-Add the lemongrass stalk, 1 tablespoon white miso, and 1 tablespoon yellow curry paste, and saute another minute.
-Add 1 cup of coconut milk and bring it to a simmer.
-Reduce the heat to low and continue to simmer for 5 minutes.
+Heat 2 tablespoons olive oil in a medium saute pan over medium heat.
+Saute chopped shallots and garlic for 1 minute, stirring frequently.
+Add bruised lemongrass stalk, white miso, and yellow curry paste, and saute another minute.
+Add coconut milk and bring to a simmer.
+Reduce heat to low and continue to simmer for 5 minutes.

 **Helpful tips and common mistakes

 Okay, let's step back for a second and look at the two flavorful components of this roasted golden chicken with miso curry.
 Miso is a fermented soybean paste that tastes mild with a little sweetness, saltiness, and umami.
-There are different types of miso-based on how long the beans have been fermented but for this recipe, I chose white miso, the milder variation.
+There are different types of miso-based on how long the beans have been fermented.
+For this recipe, I chose white miso, the milder variation.

 There are also different types of curry pastes but I thought a yellow curry would compliment white miso the best.
 Yellow curry pastes are typically made of chilies, lemongrass, garlic, ginger, fish sauce, and spices.
 It tastes somewhat sweet with just a hint of spice.
 The two pastes have similar flavor profiles which lead me to believe that they would be a great match.